Starting an LLC in Alabama comes with more costs than just filing the initial paperwork. But it doesn’t have to be as expensive as you think.

 In Alabama, you must reserve your LLC name.

 If you file your LLC online, it’s easy: your Alabama LLC Name Reservation is filed and approved immediately during the LLC filing process.
 The filing fee for an online Name Reservation is $28.
+This is a one-time filing fee that’s included in your online filing.

 If you want to file your LLC by mail, however, you’ll have to file the Name Reservation separately.
 The fee for Alabama Business Name Reservations filed by mail is $25, but you must wait for the Name Reservation to be approved before you can file your LLC.